chessmaster42/curatorPresets/README.md

 -	Some UI elements must be clicked on to initialize
 -	Guard waypoint type spawns a trigger and icon that can't yet be removed
 -	Units will not always obey when Unit Action is called on them (seems to be limited to specific action types)
--	Unit Surrender module doesn't remove action when action is used
--	Surrendered units that have been secured appear to sometimes have animation/movement issues

 Changelog
 ==========